By using this site, you agree to the Privacy Policy and Terms of Use.

 The Ghost of the Last Supply Chain Crisis

 To understand what’s coming, we have to remember what went wrong.
-The chip shortage wasn’t one single event; it was a perfect storm, a topic we’ve covered in-depth in our analysis of the global chip shortage and broken silicon crisis.
+The chip shortage wasn’t one single event; it was a perfect storm, a topic we’ve covered in-depth in our analysis of the why US cars cost more: the chip shortage.
 The pandemic caused a massive surge in demand for electronics, just as lockdowns shut down factories.
 This was layered on top of a “just-in-time” manufacturing philosophy that left no room for error, a trade war between the US and China, and a series of freak accidents like factory fires and droughts in Taiwan.

 We survived it, but the experience exposed just how vulnerable our hyper-efficient, globalized world really is.
 Now, as I scan the horizon, I see three major contenders for the next tech shortage.